100 Popular Muslim Last Names Or Surnames With Meanings

 92. Vohra

 It is a spelling variant of “Bohra,” a group within a sub-sect of Shia Islam.
-The name “Bohra” likely originates from a Gujarati word “vyavahar,” which means “to trade” and refers to a merchant.
+The name “Bohra” likely originates from the Gujarati word “vyavahar,” which means “to trade” and refers to a merchant.

 93. Wahab

-It is derived from the Arabic word “Wahaba,” meaning “giver” or “to bestow.”
+Arabic last names are often meaningful and carry significant value.
+This particular name comes from the Arabic word “Wahaba,” meaning “giver” or “to bestow.”
 The name also comes from one of the names of Allah, “Al-Wahab,” which means “the all-giver.”

 94. Waheed